 When you look at a group photo that you are in, who is the first person you look at?
 I’ll confess, I look at myself first.
 And then I get critical.
 Am I smiling?
 Hair OK?
 Eyes open?
 Good posture?
 Then I look at everyone else.

-As we come to the end of this series on contentment, I think we need to understand that the most important thing to help us learn contentment is to see ourselves under the divine wise sovereignty of God.
+As we come to the end of this series on contentment, I think we need to understand that the most important thing to help us learn contentment is to see ourselves as people who live under the divine wise sovereignty of God.

 If that is the case, and I believe it is, when you look at your spiritual photo – do you see God?
 Do you see God’s workmanship?
 Do you see God’s hand in your circumstances?
 Do you see his wisdom?
 Do you see his love?
 Do you see his compassion?
 Do you see his ability to place you in the exact right place at the exact right time in the exact right circumstances to accomplish his glorious will for you?